Calhoun City Schools Names the Class of 2025 REACH Scholars

 Class of 2019 REACH Scholars: Josue Buendia and Ariana Guzman Cantellano

-Freddy Mena Bravo and Chantel Johnson will graduate this spring as the third cohort to be awarded a full scholarship to college.
+Chris Canchola and Alexis Baggett will graduate this spring as the fourth cohort to be awarded a full scholarship to college.
 "Today is an exciting day to recognize these two who have worked so hard to maintain good grades, attendance and a demonstrated commitment to college readiness.
 We look forward to their future success," stated Dr. Taylor.
 Calhoun City Schools congratulates each of these scholars and pledges to support them on their journey to college and careers.